maxmekiska/arguing_predictors/documentation/docs/modify.md

     return final_df
 ```
 ## System disagreement
-This function wrapps around the system disagreement functions contained in the algorithms.py and plots the results.
+This function wraps around the system disagreement functions contained in the algorithms.py and plots the results.
 ```python3
 def system_disagreement(df: DataFrame):
     '''Plots the overall system disagreement and the individual disagreement scores of the algorithms.